ioer-dresden/jupyter-book-nfdi4biodiversity/CONTRIBUTING.md

 ## Hide to much information

-Admonitions with drop-down are a good way to hide too much information in Markdown cells.
+Overview first, details on demand ([Schneiderman’s Mantra](https://hampdatavisualization.wordpress.com/2016/02/26/schneidermans-mantra/): Admonitions with drop-down are a good way to hide too much information in Markdown cells.

 Another way to hide information in input and output cells are [cell tags](https://jupyterbook.org/en/stable/content/metadata.html).